CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Now someone actually has the full picture.
 Now you know that Sarah opened your email last week, clicked through to your website, bought something three days ago, but then emailed support yesterday with a question.
 You see the whole story.

 Once you know the full picture, you need to take action.
-You need to send messages.
+Send messages.
 Run campaigns.
 Automate workflows.
 Reach people across email, SMS, push notifications, ads, whatever.
 That’s what a Marketing Cloud does.
 It’s the execution layer.
 It’s where the actual marketing happens.

 The Confusing Part